0x60df/loophole/README.md

 READ-KEY is a function which takes no arguments and returns key sequence to be bound.
-However, if `loophole-determine-obtaining-method-after-read-key` is non-nil, :key property will be omitted and default `loophole-read-key' will be used.
+However, if `loophole-determine-obtaining-method-after-read-key` is t, or while it is negative-argument and binding commands are called with `negative-argument`, :key property will be omitted and default `loophole-read-key` will be used.

 Default value of `loophole-set-key-order` is